posm/posm.github.io/src/pages/cloud/index.md

  * Open ports 22 and 80
      * 22 is needed to SSH into the server for administration and setup
      * 80 is needed to view the various resources
- * Our internal instance runs on a t3.medium with 8GB of RAM
+ * Our internal instance runs on a t2.large

 ## Configure DNS